f0nzie/clark-intro_ml-rsuite/README.md

 # clark-intro-ml-rsuite

 ## ebook built with rsuite.
 How is this different
-This ebook was created with bookdown.
+This ebook was created with `bookdown`.
 It is different in the way it has been built, and can be rebuilt.

 I have used `rsuite` to make it fully reproducible.
 This ebook is, in some way, difficult to match all the dependencies.
 Unfortunately, not all good things last forever.
 After a package upgrade the ebook may stop building.
 These are all the packages required to build this ebook: